MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemState.md

 5     Removed   Removed    ffffff system
 ```

-This lists the states for the built in WorkItem type "bug" in the current project.
+This lists the states for the built in WorkItem type "Bug" in the current project.
 Notice that the states all have a customization of system; these states can be hidden but not removed.

 ### Example 2